Master of Laws (LLM)

 The College of Law's General LLM degree is a 24-unit degree providing an opportunity to gain a level of proficiency within a specific field of law.
 Create your own concentration by selecting courses from any number of our available areas of study.

 Applicants must be a JD graduate of an American Bar Association approved law school in the United States, or possess the first law degree from a foreign law school approved by the government or other accrediting authority in the enation in which it is located.
+If you do not yet hold a law degree, you may consider the online Master of Legal Studies.

 To apply for the online LLM program, you must file an application directly with the University of Arizona's College of Law.